Getting into Teaching

 We also offer ‘School Direct (Salaried) programmes’ for all our courses.
 It is usual for this route that you have been teaching and covering lessons for 1 to 2 years and often you will have a school that supports you.
 The school will pay an agreed salary and also pay for the QTS only training element.
 You can take the PGCE as well, this would be privately funded buy by yourself.
 Some salaried courses will require you to pay your training fees.
 You can discuss this at your interview.

-Arranging some classroom experience can help you to decide whether teaching is right for you.
-It will also strengthen your application and prepare you for potential interviews.
+Classroom experience can help you to decide whether teaching is right for you, it will also strengthen your application and prepare you for potential interviews.

 The School Experience Programme (SEP) is arranged by DfE and you should be able to find an opportunity local to you.